-- a) Ellis Street/Pond Street

-- b) Station Street/Lindley's Lane.

-- 6.5 Town centres play a vital role in the creation of sustainable communities and the Council places great importance on sustaining viable and vibrant centres in Sutton and Kirkby.
+- 5.5 Town centres play a vital role in the creation of sustainable communities and the Council places great importance on sustaining viable and vibrant centres in Sutton and Kirkby.
 The two centres play differing roles within the District, due to their stature and offer, but are equally important to the communities they serve.
-The Council believes retail uses must remain a dominant use within both centres, together with appropriate and complimentary diversification beyond the Primary Frontages.

-6.6 Informed by the Ashfield Retail Study 2011 (due to be updated), the Local Plan has designated a town centre boundary, primary shopping area and primary and secondary frontages for each centre to help manage and guide development within the town centres.
+The Council believes retail uses must remain a dominant use within both centres, together with appropriate and complimentary diversification beyond the Primary Frontages. - 5.6 Informed by the Ashfield Retail Study 2016, the Local Plan has designated a town centre boundary, primary shopping area and primary and secondary frontages for each centre to help manage and guide development within the town centres.
 Allied with these allocations, the Council will ensure developments are suitably located and of an appropriate scale (in line with retail hierarchy) so that it does not undermine the vitality and viability of each town centre and other nearby centres.